-President Trachtenberg has affirmed his commitment to the importance of teaching at the University with the establishment of the University Teaching Center.
+President Trachtenberg affirmed his commitment to the importance of teaching at the University with the establishment of the University Teaching Center.
 He also created the 21st Century Scholars program, allowing high school students within the District of Columbia to attend the University and participate in aspects of campus life.
-A significant project at GW was inaugurated on June 22, 1990 with the ground breaking of the first building of GW's Northern Virginia Campus, located east of Leesburg, VA.
+A significant project at GW was inaugurated on June 22, 1990, with the groundbreaking of the first building of GW's Northern Virginia Campus, located east of Leesburg, VA.
 The facility was completed in 1991.
-Also, in 1996, the first residence hall to be constructed (all others were purchased) since Strong Hall, in 1939, was begun.
+Also, in 1996, the first residence hall to be constructed since Strong Hall in 1939 (all others were purchased) was begun.

 Additions and Changes

-President Trachtenberg's tenure added many new facilities to the University, increased academic excellence and greatly increased the endowment of the University.
-He retired as GW President July 31, 2007.
+President Trachtenberg's tenure added many new facilities to the University, increased academic excellence, and greatly increased the endowment of the University.
+He retired as GW President on July 31, 2007.

-Dr. Steven Knapp became the sixteenth President of The George Washington University on August 1, 2007 and in June of 2016, Dr. Knapp announced that he would resign and GW would have a new president in 2017.
+Dr. Steven Knapp became the 16th President of The George Washington University on August 1, 2007.
+In June 2016, Dr. Knapp announced that he would resign and GW would have a new president in 2017.
 Thomas J. LeBlanc was unanimously elected by The Board of Trustees of the George Washington University as the university's 17th President on January 6, 2017.
 Dr. LeBlanc began his service at the George Washington University on August 1, 2017.